 Quality Monitoring.
 Quality is essential in our client solutions.
-As representatives of our clients, our customer care representatives must adhere to the unique quality standards of each client.
+As representatives of our clients, our customer care representatives must adhere to the unique quality standards of each client for each contact type.
 We continually monitor the quality of our customer care representatives against each client quality standard and use the results to provide agent-level feedback to continually improve the customer care experience.
-Clients may participate in the quality process by remotely listening to calls, assisting in the grading of recorded calls, and providing ongoing direction to improve quality standards.
+Clients may participate in the quality process by remotely listening to calls, assisting in the grading of recorded calls, and providing ongoing direction to improve quality standards through our calibration process.

 Customer Self-Help.
 With the need for efficiency and cost optimization for many of our clients, we have integrated interactive voice response ("IVR") as another option for customer contacts.
 IVR creates an "electronic workforce" with virtual agents that can assist customers with vital information at any time of the day or night.
-IVR allows for our clients' customers to deal interactively with our system to handle basic customer inquiries, such as account balance, order status, shipment status, catalog requests, product and price inquiries, and routine order entry for established customers.
+IVR allows for our clients' customers to deal interactively with our system to handle basic customer inquiries, such as account balance, order status, shipment status and customer satisfaction surveys.
 The inclusion of IVR in our service offering allows us to offer a cost effective way to handle high volume, low complexity calls.